-When exploring funding opportunities, it’s important to build an understanding of regional assets and deficiencies and to do preliminary research in support of funding opportunities, such as identifying areas of need and developing a bench of contributing organizations.
-Regions can map current networks and infrastructure, identify partners that can leverage broadband to achieve outcomes, and survey how community-members can benefit from and utilize broadband.
+When exploring funding opportunities, it is important to build an understanding of regional assets and deficiencies and to do preliminary research in support of funding opportunities, such as identifying areas of need and developing a bench of contributing organizations.
+Regions can map current networks and infrastructure, identify partners that can leverage broadband to achieve outcomes, and survey how community members can benefit from and utilize broadband.
 These steps will help identify what broadband funding opportunities to target, where to deploy that funding, and opportunities to leverage broadband to achieve social and economic outcomes.

 Case Study: ConnectedNation